dennisatabay/exmplpckg/docs/index.rst

 Get Started
 -----------

-1. `download`_ or clone (with `git`_) this repository to a directory of your choice.
+1. Clone this repository to a directory of your choice.
-2. Copy the main folder to a directory which is already in python's search path or add the it to python's search path (sys.path) (`how to`_)
+2. If you actually want to the package, copy the main folder to a directory which is already in python's search path or add the it to python's search path (sys.path) (`how to`_)
-3. Use it or have a look at the documentation
+3. Use it or just have a look at the documentation

 Dependencies